Meet

 Tony Ludlum

-MS, LPC, CSAT-Candidate
+MS, LPC, CSAT

 Tony is passionate about working with young adults, survivors of trauma, LGBTQ+ issues, and those struggling with the pressures of adulthood.
 He has inpatient expertise with those suffering from addiction issues, personality disorders, identity issues, mood disorders, and self-harm/suicidal ideation.